searanch/searanch/README.md

 ### Hi there 👋
-- I write code in Python, Julia and SQL.
+- I write code in Python, Julia and SQL. :cowboy_hat_face
 - I can be reached at lizbaconjones at gmail dot com
 - or on Twitter @indybaconjones